barnabas243/lscc-website/content/collections/pages/en/home.md

                 type: textColor
                 attrs:
                   color: inherit
-            text: 'At Life Abundant Church, we believe that true growth in faith comes from worshipping and learning together. our church is dedicated to creating a space that encourages spiritual growth and connection.'
+            text: 'At Life Abundant Church, we believe that true growth in faith comes from worshipping and learning together.
+Our church is dedicated to creating a space that encourages spiritual growth and connection.'
       -
         type: paragraph
         attrs: